Erik-White/ColonyScanalyser/docs/example_output.md

 # Example output
-A few simple plots are saved to allow quick comparison of the different plates.
-Increasing the `plots` argument will increase the number and detail of plots that are output, see the [command line arguments](command_line_arguments.md) for more detail.
+Several plots are saved to allow quick comparison of the different plates.
+Using the `animation` argument will also output animations in `gif` format with timelapses of the individual plate images, see the [command line arguments](command_line_arguments.md) for more detail.

 Data such as colony area, colour, time of appearance etc is output to a set of CSV files.
 Growth curve fitting with the Gompertz function is attempted for each colony and this data is provided where fitting is possible.